Looking to step into the thriving and lucrative world of e-commerce?

 It’s growing – and fast

-Global e-commerce sales are projected to grow over the next four years, pushing the market to a staggering US$6.8 trillion by 20282.
-This demonstrates the increasing popularity of online shopping and the vast potential for businesses to reach a wider audience and boost sales through e-commerce channels.
+The e-commerce world is booming.
+In Ireland, this growth is particularly striking, with online spending estimated to have increased by 30-40% in recent years.² This aligns with the global trend, where e-commerce sales are projected to surpass US$6.8 trillion by 2028.³ This demonstrates the increasing popularity of online shopping and the vast potential for businesses to reach a wider audience and boost sales through e-commerce channels.

 Low operating costs

-Setting up an online store is much more affordable than a brick-and-mortar outlet, without the need to pay for rent, store design, and staff.
+Setting up an online store is much more affordable than a brick-and-mortar outlet, as you don’t need to pay for rent, store design, and staff.
 Budding e-commerce entrepreneurs can start small, selling on an online marketplace like eBay, which has relatively low risks associated.
 There are also many low-cost marketing tools at your disposal – setting up a brand page on Instagram, for example, is free, and is a powerful way to engage with thousands, if not millions, of potential customers.

 Global reach

 Thanks to the growth of international shipping, opening your online store to the world has never been easier.
-Of course, this requires some market research into which countries are hot buyers of your products, and ensuring your e-commerce website is customised for local buyers (think language and payment methods), but the opportunity to maximise your sales is vast.
+This opens up a wealth of opportunities for Irish businesses to tap into new markets and increase their sales.
+Of course, this requires some market research into which countries are hot buyers of your products.
+You’ll also need to ensure your e-commerce website is customised for local buyers (think language and payment methods).
+But the opportunity to maximise your sales by reaching a global audience is vast.

 Powerful customer data